Which place is cheaper, Baltimore or New Orleans?

 New Orleans receives a lot of rain in the winter.
 New Orleans usually gets more rain in January than Baltimore.
 New Orleans gets 5.2 inches (131 mm) of rain, while Baltimore receives 2.9 inches (74 mm) of rain this time of the year.

 Both Baltimore and New Orleans are popular destinations to visit in the spring with plenty of activities.
+The activities around the city are the main draw to New Orleans this time of year.
+Also, many travelers come to Baltimore for the activities around the city.

 It's quite sunny in Baltimore.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Baltimore during spring.
 New Orleans gets 254 hours of sunny skies, while Baltimore receives 225 hours of full sun in the spring.